dcs-team4/coffeetalk/README.md

   - `server/` sets up the web server, defines the app's routes, and configures TLS and app environment.
   - `templates/` contains the HTML template files for the app's pages.
   - `static/` contains the static JavaScript and CSS files for the web app.
-    - `scripts/` contains the client application logic, written in vanilla JavaScript and using JSDoc for type hinting. `main.js` is the app's entry point.
+    - `scripts/` contains the client application logic, written in vanilla JavaScript and using JSDoc/TypeScript for type hinting. `main.js` is the app's entry point.
+      - `_types/` contains TypeScript declarations for the application's custom types, to improve type hinting.
   - When served, the web app can be accessed through two routes:
     - `/` is the default app for users accessing CoffeeTalk from home, letting them choose a name and join the talk.
     - `/office` is intended for offices to set up CoffeeTalk on a computer in a break room, and have it automatically join the talk when motion is detected (using the [Diffy.js](https://github.com/maniart/diffyjs#readme) library).